 Captioning jobs for beginners is just what you need to get started on online jobs from home.
 Apart from being simple to undertake, there are many places on the internet for you to get captioning jobs.

 The job is closely related to transcription.
-The only difference being that, unlike transcription where the final product is a typed document, captioning divides the text into different frames for visual display.
+The only difference is that, unlike transcription where the final product is a typed document, captioning divides the text into different frames for visual display.

 And as we shall see later in this article, captioning pays well.
 But what I like most about captioning is that the job is easy enough for beginners to master.
 More to this, many companies are willing to hire newbies just like you.

 In this article, I will guide you to finding legit companies to work with, and answer some burning questions on captioning jobs from home.

 EASY MONEY HACKS